 Long-Term Care

 When talking about LTC a clear definition is needed.
-The OECD defines LTC as: “range of services required by persons with a reduced degree of functional capacity, physical or cognitive, and who are consequently dependent for an extended period of time on help with basic activities of daily living (ADL).
+The OECD defines LTC as: “range of services required by persons with a reduced degree of functional capacity, physical or cognitive, and who are consequently dependent for an extended period of time on help with basic activities of daily living (ADL) (Source?).
 This “personal care” component is frequently provided in combination with help with basic medical services such as “nursing care” (help with wound dressing, pain management, medication, health monitoring), as well as prevention, rehabilitation or services of palliative care.
 Long-term care services can also be combined with lower-level care related to “domestic help” or help with instrumental activities of daily living (IADL).”
 (Colombo et al., 2011: 11–2).
 Although this definition is independent of age most LTC recipient are above 65 years old (Colombo et al., 2011).
 Thus, for the elderly LTC systems are highly important and therefore we focus the typology on the services and systems for this age group.

 Long-term Care Classifications

 Typologizing welfare states or welfare state systems is not at least since Esping-Andersen's (1990) seminal study a common endeavour in welfare state research.
-His work and the following adaptions and discussions (Ferrera, 1996) still provide a basic template for case selection and evaluation also in social service research (Rostgaard, 2002).
-Nevertheless, since then a number of different typologies including LTC or LTC facets were published.
-These typologies can be divided into three groups.
-A first group of typologies focuses on social services generally, in which LTC is included among other parts (such as childcare) into these typologies (Anttonen and Sipilä, 1996; Bettio and Plantenga, 2004; Kautto, 2002; Leitner, 2003; Saraceno and Keck, 2010).
-A second group of typologies focuses genuinely on LTC for the elderly, although often (due to data reasons) also disability is included in these typologies (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Halásková et al., 2017; Pommer et al., 2009; van Hooren, 2012).
-A third group of typologies focuses on special aspects of LTC and zoom in on migration in the context of LTC (Anderson, 2012; Da Roit and Weicht, 2013; Simonazzi, 2008; van Hooren, 2012; Simonazzi, 2008), cash for care schemes in LTC (Da Roit and Le Bihan, 2010) and informal care by families (Di Rosa et al., 2011; Leitner, 2003; Pfau-Effinger, 2014; Simonazzi, 2008).
+His work and the following adaptions and discussions (Ferrera, 1996) still provide a basic template for case selection and evaluation in social service research (Rostgaard, 2002).
+Nevertheless, since then a number of different typologies including LTC or LTC facets were published, which may be divided into three major groups.
+A first group focuses on social services generally, in which LTC is just one part of a big picture(Anttonen and Sipilä, 1996; Bettio and Plantenga, 2004; Kautto, 2002; Leitner, 2003; Saraceno and Keck, 2010).
+The second group genuinely focuses on LTC for the elderly, although often (due to data reasons) also disability is included (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010; Halásková et al., 2017; Pommer et al., 2009; van Hooren, 2012).
+Finally, special aspects of LTC and zoom in on migration in the context of LTC (Anderson, 2012; Da Roit and Weicht, 2013; Simonazzi, 2008; van Hooren, 2012; Simonazzi, 2008), cash for care schemes in LTC (Da Roit and Le Bihan, 2010) and informal care by families (Di Rosa et al., 2011; Leitner, 2003; Pfau-Effinger, 2014; Simonazzi, 2008) are characteristics of the third group.

-Because, our focus lies on building a genuine LTC typology the second group of typologies is the most relevant for us.
+Because, our focus lies on building a genuine LTC typology, we identified the second group of typologies as most relevant for us.
 In these typologies we see a huge variety in the (number of) included country cases, data, methods and results.